Discounts available for bulk orders, educators and organizations. Send an email Ellenore Angelidis for more information.

 A story based on a tale told in northern Ethiopia and Eritrea about a boy who keeps getting into trouble.
 His father finds the solution: a gebeta game.
 When Tekleh seems not to be able to stay out of trouble, his father gives him a gebeta board.
 While Tekleh spends the day caring for the goats he encounters several groups of people.
 He trades his game, first for a knife, then a musical instrument, a drum, a bag of corn, and a papaya.
 Finally he trades for another gebeta board.
 When he returns to his unsuspecting father, his father is convinced that the game has sheltered his son from harm.
 Bernhard’s illustrations are created in gouache, opaque watercolors, with warm earth tones as prominent colors.

-Now available as a bilingual edition as part of the Ready Set Go Books publishing initiative of Open Hearts Big Dreams.
+Now available as a bilingual edition (English and Amharic) as part of the Ready Set Go Books publishing initiative of Open Hearts Big Dreams.

 Video: E Is for Ethiopia Author Read Aloud